Chateau Musar, Legend of Lebanon

 The head of the family and the man responsible for its rise to fame was Serge Hochar, who took over in 1959 after training in Bordeaux and presided over it until he died in 2014.
 His legacy continues today with sons Gaston and Marc, brother Ronald and nephew Ralph.

 Chateau Musar Red only reached British shores in 1979, when its debut caused a sensation.
 Afterwards, it remained the only Lebanese wine available in Britain for nearly 20 years.
 During that time Chateau Musar Red developed a devoted cult following, which has spread around the world.

 It’s highly distinctive, nay unique, and varies wildly every year.
 It also remains modestly priced despite its worldwide success.
 Even old vintages are available, and those are easy to find and stay affordable.
-But perhaps the key to cult success is its variability; not in quality, but in style.
+But perhaps the key to cult success is its variability; not in quality, but style.
 There is always something new to discover, no matter how many times you meet it.

 While Chateau Musar is most famous for its red, it also makes a white and rosé wine of similar stature.
 Now there are others.
 There’s a “second label” red called Hochar Pére et Fils.
 In 2006, Musar brought out an entry-level range of young red, white and rosé wines designed for immediate drinking, called Jeune.

 Some try to pigeonhole the red Chateau Musar as if it were from Bordeaux, the Rhône or some other Southern French region.
 Some describe it as Claret-with-an-edge, while occasionally there can even be something Burgundian about it.
-The reality is that it has French influences, but it’s a wine unlike any other.
+The reality is that it has French influences, but it’s a wine, unlike any other.
 Chateau Musar Red is an organically certified blend made with French grape varieties; 50-80% Cabernet Sauvignon, plus Cinsault and Carignan, added in various amounts according to the harvest year.